drewroberts/website/README.md

 ## Contributing

-Feel free to submit pull requests and improve the website where you see it needs it.
+Feel free to send me a feature request or submit pull requests and improve the website where you see it needs it.
 I greatly appreciate the help!